Cura : Care Beyond Boundaries Logo

 • Gum inflammation if cleaning access is difficult

-• Bite discomfort requiring adjustments
+• Bite discomfort that may require adjustments

 • Screw loosening in screw-retained designs or minor chipping of bridge material